All that Glitters is not Golden

 Joe and Fran Guerino of Frankfort are enjoying their “golden years” while co-owners of Guerino’s Clock Repair, state Route 5, Frankfort.

 The term “golden years” has been around since 1959 and was part of an advertising campaign that targeted people aged 55 and over.
-You can visit the website here to know more about their marketing tactics.

 The idea was that retirees could enjoy their “golden years” in sunshine and warmth and on the golf course.